September 25, 1983

 Albert Einstein, when asked what weapons would be used in the Third World War: I dont know.
 But I can tell you what theyll use in the Fourth rocks.
 (From an interview with Dr. Alfred Werner in Liberal Judaism, April-May 1949)

 (Photo scan copyrighted by the American Institute of Physics.
 Reprinted with permission.)

 A Speech for Queen Elizabeth

 By March 1983 the possibility of an all-out nuclear war between the West and the Soviet Union was becoming increasingly likely.
-At that time in Britain, a speech not made public until 2013 and never actually delivered was written for Queen Elizabeth, according to ABC News.
+At that time in Britain, a speech not made public until 2013 and never actually delivered was written for Queen Elizabeth, according to the New York Daily News.